bmdhodl/patricK09/README.md

 - 👋 Hi, I’m Pat
 - 👀 I’m interested in Python and Solidity.
-- 🌱 I’m currently learning how to apply machine learning.
+- 🌱 I’m currently working on my Crypto trading bot company.
 - 💞️ I’m looking to collaborate on crypto projects.
 - 📫 How to reach me patrickhughes013@gmail.com